 What Types of Tooth Fillings Do General Dentists Offer?

-If a tooth has suffered decay leading to a cavity or fracture, general dentists turn to fillings to repair the damage.
+If a tooth has suffered decay leading to a cavity or fracture, general dentists in Phoenix, AZ turn to fillings to repair the damage.
 Fillings work to support the structure of the tooth while preventing further decay.
 Filling materials vary, and the type recommended by your dentist may depend on many factors, including the location of the tooth defect, the amount of damage to the tooth and cost of insurance.

 Types of fillings offered